hjq8/testgithub/README.md

 # testgithub
-using this to learn how to use githbu
+using this to learn how to use github